stevetraut/samples/README.md

 The [`extension-dev-kit`](extension-dev-kit) directory contains code illustrating how to extend the WebLogic Workshop development environment.
 WebLogic Workshop was an IDE that began as a cockpit for building SOAP web services, then later supported building other kinds of J2EE components.

-Using the two kits in the Extension Dev Kit, developers could develop custom components with which developers could build server-side apps, or could extend the WebLogic Workshop IDE, which was based on [Java Swing](https://en.wikipedia.org/wiki/Swing_(Java)).
+Using the two kits in the Extension Dev Kit, developers could develop custom components with which developers could build server-side apps, or could extend the WebLogic Workshop IDE, whose code was based on [Java Swing](https://en.wikipedia.org/wiki/Swing_(Java)).

 ## jsptagrefdoclet